ibnuda/fpmortals/manuscript/complete.md

   type Task[A] = IO[Throwable, A]
 ~~~~~~~~

-A> `scalaz.ioeffect.IO` is a high performance `IO` by John de Goes.
-It has a
-A> separate lifecycle to the core Scalaz library and must be manually added to our
-A> `build.sbt` with
-A>
 A> `scalaz.ioeffect.IO` merupakan `IO` dengan performa tinggi yang ditulis oleh
 A> John de Goes. `IO` ini mempunyai siklus hidup yang terpisah dari pustaka standar
 A> Scalaz dan harus ditambah secara manual ke `build.sbt` dengan